VECMA M42 final release version of all components:

 The VECMA Toolkit (VECMAtk) enables automated VVUQ for multiscale applications that can be deployed on emerging exascale platforms.
 VECMAtk provide support for software applications regardless of the domain of interest.
 The month 42 release is made up of the following tools:

 In Figure 1 we show how the different tools are combined when using each of the four application tutorials, after which we provide a short introduction to each component.

-Overview of the VECMAtk components
+Overview of the VECMAtk toolkit and its components

 FabSim3 is an automation toolkit for complex simulation tasks.
 FabSim3 helps users to perform complex remote tasks from a local command-line, and to automatically organise their data and environment variables when they perform these tasks.
 FabSim3 supports the execution of single jobs, ensembles of multiple jobs, and dynamic workflows through schedulers such as Slurm, PBSPro, LoadLeveller and QCG.
 Further information can be found here:

 - Code: http://www.github.com/djgroen/FabSim3

 EasySurrogate is a toolkit designed to facilitate the creation of surrogate models for multiscale simulations.
 The beta version of the EasySurrogate toolkit we use is for replacing the expensive (small-scale) components of multiscale simulations by a surrogate model.
 The overall design is similar to EasyVVUQ, our forward uncertainty propagation toolkit.